seed-rs/seed-rs.org/crate/guides/0.7.0/rust.md

   - [uuid](https://crates.io/crates/uuid)
   - [rayon](https://crates.io/crates/rayon)

-- Write and use [macros](https://doc.rust-lang.org/book/ch19-06-macros.html#macros) only if it's really necessary and document them properly.
-There are many footguns.
-And IDEs often fight with them - e.g. autocomplete often doesn't work.

-  - The exceptions are macros like `println`, `vec`, `include_str`, etc. - see [all standard macros](https://doc.rust-lang.org/std/index.html#macros).

-  - Yes, there are many macros in Seed, but the most of them are used only as an alternative to HTML and are pretty short.
-And we fixed many bugs inside them already so the rule still applies.
-We decided to used them after considering many trade-offs.

 - [Clippy](https://github.com/rust-lang/rust-clippy) and [rustfmt](https://github.com/rust-lang/rustfmt) are also your friends. [cargo-make](https://sagiegurari.github.io/cargo-make/) is your unofficial friend.
   - You can run command `cargo make verify` in almost all Seed/my projects.
 It formats code, lints it by pedantic `Clippy` and tests it.
 See the [task definition](https://github.com/seed-rs/seed-quickstart/blob/8c5807721e2e67d12e3f93533ebb75b871203800/Makefile.toml#L22-L24) in Rust quickstart.